 Access comprehensive financial analyses and make smarter investments - get the Manual of Investments on Amazon!

-News Corp Announces $1 Billion Buy-Back Program
+News Corp (NWSA) Announces $1 Billion Buyback Program

-The total number of securities on issue in the class of securities to be bought back is 375,408,632, with a proposed maximum buy-back of up to US$1 billion worth of Class A common stock and Class B common stock.
-As of now, the company has purchased approximately US$693,847,401.63 worth of Class A and Class B shares, based on the total consideration paid.
+The company has disclosed an intention to buy back a maximum number of +securities and is authorized to acquire up to an aggregate of US$1 billion of the Company’s Nasdaq-listed Class A common stock and Class B common stock.
+To date, the company has purchased approximately US$693,847,401.63 worth of Class A and Class B shares based on total consideration paid.

 The above analysis is intended for educational purposes only and was performed on the basis of publicly available data.
 It is not to be construed as a recommendation to buy or sell any security.
 Any buy, sell, or other recommendations mentioned in the article are direct quotations of consensus recommendations from the analysts covering the stock, and do not represent the opinions of Market Inference or its writers.
 Past performance, accounting data, and inferences about market position and corporate valuation are not reliable indicators of future price movements.
 Market Inference does not provide financial advice.
 Investors should conduct their own review and analysis of any company of interest before making an investment decision.